liz-in-tech/blog/src/posts/llm/007_computer_use.md

   - Computer Use
 ---
 # Claude 3.5 Sonnet: Computer use
-  - 1. About
-  - 2. Industry Benchmarks
+  - Industry Benchmarks
-  - 3. API Support
+  - API Support
-  - 4. Features of Computer Use
+  - Features of Computer Use
-  - 5. Future directions
+  - Future directions
 <!-- more -->

 ## 1. About